APL Rule Book 2026 | Australian Powerlifting League

 • Magnesium carbonates, baby/talcum powder, liquid chalk and/or resin are the only substances that may be added to the body and attire.
 The Meet Director may limit its application to a designated area only.

 • No foreign substances may be applied to the equipment.
 Nothing may be purposely applied to the platform, bench, or bars.
+This takes into account all substances other than that which may be used periodically as a sterile agent in the cleaning of the bar, bench, or platform.

 Item 3.19 Raw, Wraps, Single-Ply and Multi-Ply Equipment Definition